 - Review the eligibility and your medical declaration, if applicable?
 (This can be done online, using our Client Portal.
 Create an account today if you haven’t already.)

-- Sign and return your application?
+- Sign and return your Travel Insurance Confirmation?
 (Insured clients of 60 years old and over)

 - Mention to your broker any changes to be made to your policy, such as a modification of your travelling dates or to your medical declaration, for example?

-- Place the confirmation letter in your suitcase?
+- Place your Travel Insurance Confirmation in your suitcase?
 It includes your wallet cards and the numbers to reach Emergency Assistance.
 Don’t forget to bring your Government Health Insurance card as well; the number could be required in the event of an emergency.